-Ex-Tijuana Soccer Player Gets Credit for Time Served for Smuggling Attempt - NewsBreak
+Ex-Tijuana soccer player gets credit for time served for smuggling attempt - NewsBreak

 The women, both Mexican citizens, told officers that they agreed to pay between $15,000 and $18,500 to be brought into the United States, according to court documents.

-A probable cause statement filed in federal court states Enriquez- Arambula was driving a 2016 Cadillac SRX that was inspected by a U.S. Customs and Border Protection officer just after 5 a.m.
+A probable cause statement filed in federal court states Enriquez- Arambula was driving a 2016 Cadillac SRX inspected by a U.S. Customs and Border Protection officer just after 5 a.m.

-The officer conducting the inspection saw a blanket covering something in the rear of the car, asked him to open the rear hatch and found the women concealed underneath the blanket, according to the document.
-At the time, Enriquez-Arambula denied knowing the women or how they got into his vehicle, the document states.
+The officer conducting the inspection saw a blanket covering something in the rear of the car, asked him to open the rear hatch, and found the women concealed underneath the blanket, according to the document.
+The document states that Enriquez-Arambula denied knowing the women or how they got into his vehicle.

 Through a Spanish-speaking interpreter, Enriquez-Arambula said, "I think this is a mistake that is going to mark all my life" and told the judge, "I give you my word that this is not going to happen again."

-Vialtsin wrote “Raul is unlikely to ever receive permission to re- enter or work in the United States,” though the attorney also wrote that his client has spoken with the president of the Tijuana soccer team, “who is interested in bringing Raul for another season.”
+Vialtsin wrote "Raul is unlikely to ever receive permission to re-enter or work in the United States."
+However, the attorney also wrote that his client has spoken with the president of the Tijuana soccer team, "who is interested in bringing Raul for another season."

 Enriquez-Arambula played for the Xolos from 2007 until 2013, during which time he scored 81 goals, nearly twice as many as the second-place goal scorer.